-Wednesday, October 17, 2012
+Sunday, October 21, 2012

 Morocco Top Ten: Magicians & Carpet Baggers

 #10.
-Have dinner at the Djemaa el-Fna Marrakesh
+Have dinner at the Djemaa el-Fna, Marrakesh

-Marrakech, although considered a tourist mecca, was for us an experience of limited charm.
+Marrakesh, although considered a tourist mecca, was for us an experience of limited charm.
 It all began at the bus station in a heavy downpour.
 Our taxi decided to evict us having been offered a better deal by an independent tourist.
 We should have seen it coming.

 Hand of Fatimah knocks

 In the evening, we explored famous Djemaa el-Fna (Square of the Dead), taking dinner at one of the many food stalls.
 Our small group was conspicuous and attracted beggars, hawkers, sweet sellers and musicians.
 Our food reeked of “tourist trap”.
-To be fair, it was still raining and a blistering Marrakech had cooled down.
+To be fair, it was still raining and a blistering Marrakesh had cooled down.
 Still, the tourist brochure entertainment at Djemaa el-Fna was just not happening, so we elected to return to the hotel.
-In the meantime, our guide had been picked up and held by Police, his paperwork and credentials inspected.
+In the meantime, our guide had been picked up and held by Police, his paperwork and credentials closely inspected.

 Never a dull wardrobe

 The next morning, our local guide had some difficulty in understanding our expectations for a day tour.
 This was something of a concern because we were paying extra.
-Our group was eventually whipped around some mosque ruins (1565), an interesting palace (Palais del la Bahia) and intricate Saadian Tombs before heading back into the Medina souks.
+Our group was eventually whipped around some mosque ruins (1565), an interesting palace (Palais del la Bahia) and intricate Saadian Tombs before heading back into the Medina souks - for his kick-backs, we presumed.
 Ah yes, Djemaa el-Fna in the daylight!
 Our first experience of the “cobra wave”!
-One by one, snake charmers, under large umbrellas, poked hefty black snakes into action and played a few exotic notes on flutes as we walked past.

-In the side streets, GS stopped to price a teapot.
-Big mistake!
-An old woman chased her through the medina determined to sell and was making quite a scene.
-Polite refusals made no difference and eventually our guide put a stop to it.
-There was quite a commotion.
 Deeper inside the medina, GS (not quick to learn from past experience) found another shop with teapots.
 Having established a reasonable price, she decided to see what was on offer elsewhere.
 “Don’t bother coming back if you don’t take my offer now”, said our less-than-humble shop owner.

 Majorelle Blues